digao-dalpiaz/Updater/README.md

 The synchronization method is based on files write date/time property, so the application can quickly check if a file is updated.

 There is a masks tables area, where you can insert several lists of masks, avoiding repeating group of masks in your repositories.
-In inclusions and exclusions masks, you can specify a literal mask, or specify a masks table, by prefixing name of table with `:`.
+In inclusions and exclusions masks, you can specify a literal mask, or specify a masks table, by prefixing table name with `:`.

 The app is under development right now.